 Chemical eye injuries can be permanent and life-altering.
 Sight is a fundamental part of everyday life, almost every activity relies upon it, but the human eye is a delicate part of the body.
 Among ocular traumas, approximately 18% are the result of chemical substances.
-A lot of these injuries happen in the workplace, but they can also occur at home being mostly caused by dangerous cleaning products or other household items.
-This type of injury presents a serious health issue that can result in a complete loss of eyesight.
-Considering the nature of this injury, fast intervention provides the best possible outcome.
+A lot of these injuries happen in the workplace, but they can also occur at home, being caused mainly by dangerous cleaning products or other household items.
+This type of injury presents a severe health issue that can result in a complete loss of eyesight.
+Considering the nature of this injury, prompt intervention provides the best possible outcome.
 Personal injury cases for these types of injuries often involve unique legal challenges, but we can help you.

 Chemical Injuries to the Eyes

 Getting suddenly sprayed or splashed in the eye by substances other than clean, harmless water can be dangerous.
 Some substances may burn or sting but are quite harmless in the long run, while others can cause serious injuries.
 Depending on the substance, the effects of chemical exposures causing eye injuries can range from: